Wednesday, February 8, 2023

 Seollal Festival

-The beginning of the new year is one of the most celebrated events in any country.
-The Korean new year begins on the first day of the lunar calendar, which generally falls in January-February.
-The New Year celebrations are the Seollal Festival that lasts for three days.
+The beginning of the new year is one of the most celebrated traditional cultural festivals in any country, including South Korea.
+The Korean new year begins on the lunar calendar’s first day, generally in January-February.
+The New Year celebrations are the Seollal Festival which lasts for three days.

 It is a special occasion for performing ancestral rites and catching up with family members.
 During Seollal, playing folk games, eating traditional foods, listening to stories, and other events take place in families.